Bridging the Gap

 - Conduct primary research on employers’ use of digital credentials in the talent management process.

-- Develop software prototypes that demonstrate how skills-aligned digital credentials are created, shared, and consumed in order to identify talent based on skills and learning achievements.
+- Develop software prototypes that demonstrate how skills-aligned digital credentials are created, shared, and consumed to identify talent based on skills and learning achievements.

 “Digital credentialing is evolving rapidly.
 To fulfill its promise, greater cooperation and better communication between educators and employers are needed.
 The competency frameworks and research at the core of the Wellspring project can help to create a stronger skills ecosystem.”